paulrobello/par_gpt/README.md

 --loop-mode             -L      [one_shot|infinite]                                                                         One shot or infinite mode [env var: PARGPT_LOOP_MODE] [default: one_shot]
 --show-times                                                                                                                 Show timing information for various operations [env var: PARGPT_SHOW_TIMES]
 --show-times-detailed                                                                                                        Show detailed timing information with hierarchical breakdown [env var: PARGPT_SHOW_TIMES_DETAILED]
+--yes-to-all            -y                                                                                                   Automatically accept all security warnings and confirmation prompts [env var: PARGPT_YES_TO_ALL]
 --version               -v                                                                                                   Show version and exit.
 --install-completion                                                                                                         Install completion for the current shell.
 --show-completion                                                                                                            Show completion for the current shell, to copy it or customize the installation.